Jump to Content

 Do residents need to move from the village to receive care?

-While it is true that some village residents may need to receive care in an alternative facility, it is by no means the most likely scenario.
-In fact, only 12.8% of Kiwis living in villages end up being moved to a different facility to receive care and more than half...
+While it is true that some retirement village residents may need to receive care in another facility, it is by no means the most likely scenario.
+In reality, only 12.8% of Kiwis living in villages end up being moved to a different facility to receive care.
+And more than half...

 Financial & legal issues